moebiussurfing/ofxSurfingImGui/README.md

 Still very raw yet, not functional: I need to [finish](https://github.com/CedricGuillemet/ImGuizmo/issues/185) the engine to read the values when frames are playing.

 4_3_Sequentity [BROKEN]
 Based on [Sequentity](https://github.com/alanjfs/sequentity).
-It's being hard to port because some dependencies...
+It's being hard to port because of some dependencies...

 <BR>